wise4rmgod/Firebase-Android-Tutorials/docs/testlabbitrise.md

 ## Unit Testing Tools
 There are lots of free tools that will assist a developer to test his code, below are a few of them:

 **Junit:** Unit is a unit testing framework for the Java programming language.
-JUnit has been important in the development of test-driven development and is one of a family of unit testing frameworks which is collectively known as xUnit that originated with SUnit. learn more here
+JUnit has been important in the development of test-driven development and is one of a family of unit testing frameworks which is collectively known as xUnit that originated with SUnit. learn more https://junit.org/junit5/

-**Robolectric:** Robolectric lets you run your tests on your workstation, or on your continuous integration environment in a regular JVM, without an emulator. learn more here
+**Robolectric:** Robolectric lets you run your tests on your workstation, or on your continuous integration environment in a regular JVM, without an emulator. learn more http://robolectric.org/

 **Mockito:** Mockito is a mocking framework that tastes really good.
-It lets you write beautiful tests with a clean & simple API. learn more here
+It lets you write beautiful tests with a clean & simple API. learn more https://site.mockito.org/

-**Truth:** Truth is a fluent and flexible open-source testing framework designed to make test assertions and failure messages more readable. learn more here
+**Truth:** Truth is a fluent and flexible open-source testing framework designed to make test assertions and failure messages more readable. learn more https://truth.dev/

-**Hamcrest:** Hamcrest is a framework for writing matcher objects allowing ‘match’ rules to be defined declaratively. learn more here
+**Hamcrest:** Hamcrest is a framework for writing matcher objects allowing ‘match’ rules to be defined declaratively. learn more http://hamcrest.org/JavaHamcrest/tutorial